Landscape

 Triagonist Landscape 2026

 After GLP-1 (semaglutide) and GLP-1 / GIP (tirzepatide), the next-generation obesity peptides bolt on additional receptors or take entirely different routes.
-This page maps where retatrutide, cagrisema, survodutide and orforglipron sit against each other in 2026 — receptor design, trial stage, dose architecture, and headline readouts.
+This page maps where reta — the short name for retatrutide (LY-3437943) — cagrisema, survodutide and orforglipron sit against each other in 2026: receptor design, trial stage, dose architecture, and headline readouts.

 For in-vitro laboratory research only.
 Not for human or veterinary use.